russplaysguitar/marktab-coffee/README.md

-Idea: implement marktab in coffeescript using TDD

-Implementation:
+A [MarkTab](https://github.com/cknadler/marktab) parser written in CoffeeScript.
+Note: This is a different parser implementation than the original.

+Not currently functional.

+Concept:
-Convert marktab to json in this format:
+Converts marktab to json in this format:

 {
 	1:[],